-Contract design.
 We suppose first that the product provider has to design a single offer, p.
-For some retail financial services this may be a reasonable assumption.
-For instance, in a given "share class" that is targeted to retail investors, mutual funds typically entail a fixed load and management fee.
+This is a reasonable assumption for some retail financial services.
+For instance, in a given share class that is targeted to retail investors, mutual funds typically entail a fixed load and management fee.
 As a starting point, consider again the case without commissions (t = 0), where we also have p = 0, given that we set the cost to zero.
 Wary customers then have the same expectations as naive customers and have thus also the same willingness to pay up-front for advice.
 Consider now an increase in p.
 Naive customers then require that the fee is lowered by df = dp[1 - G(1/2)], as they still hold the expectation that the cutoff $\hat{q} = 1/2$ applies.
-Instead, wary customers rationally anticipate that the likelihood of being recommended product A is actually higher, as the seller optimally increases the commission t.
+Instead, wary customers rationally anticipate that the likelihood of being recommended product A is higher, as the seller optimally increases the commission t.
 As product A has become more expensive, for all p > 0 wary customers' anticipated payoff is thus strictly lower than that of naive customers.

 From these observations, when there is a single offer, firms face the following two choices.
 When an offer shall be acceptable to all customers, the product provider sets p = t = 0, implying that both naive and wary customers' beliefs are correct with $\hat{q} = q^ = 1/2$ .
-The adviser subsequently chooses the fixed fee f so as to satisfy their joint participation constraint (9).
+The adviser subsequently chooses the fixed fee f so as to satisfy their joint participation constraint Eq.
+(11).
 In other words, the offer is then identical to that characterized in Proposition 1.
-Alternatively, firms may offer a contract that is only acceptable to naive customers, in which case the product provider charges p > 0 as given in (14), followed by the adviser's choice of f = 0.
-Then, as customers' true expected payoff from turning to the adviser is negative, wary customers indeed abstain from receiving advice.
+Alternatively, firms could offer a contract that is acceptable only to naive customers, in which case the product provider charges p > 0 as given in Eq.
+(16), followed by the adviser's choice of f = 0.
+Then, wary customers abstain from receiving advice because the true expected payoff from turning to the adviser is negative.
 There is an interior cutoff $0 < \mu^ < 1$ for the fraction of wary customers so that serving all customers with a single offer is optimal only if $\mu \ge \mu^$ , while only naive customers are targeted when $\mu < \mu^$ .